Vyral/nick-shivers/_posts/2021-09-13-what-does-the-fall-market-usually-look-like.md

 {% include excerpt.html %}

-We’ve officially reached the fall season\!
+We’ve reached the fall season\!
 Traditionally during the fall market, things begin to slow down somewhat.
 Since COVID, however, we haven't seen anything traditional about this market\!
 Today let’s take a look at what the fall market would usually look like without factoring in 2020.

 First, we’ll look at the highs and lows for active, pending, and sold listings throughout the year. **The peak of closed listings occurs in the third quarter**.
 Why?
 Because most of the listings are taken during the second quarter.
 Pendings also peak in the second quarter because there are simply more homes to look at.
 The first quarter is the worst part of the year for closed, active, and pending listings.